 What I imagined Quarantine / Lockdown would be like and the Reality

 My idea was during the week the kids would do the activities I had planned I would still be saving an hour in the morning and evening from not having to commute.
-If mike made lunches, I would have 30 minutes at lunch to devote to them.
-We work staggered shifts so 8-9 am while I am working Mike would have the kids entertained and from 4-5 when he was working I would have the kids entertained. so it was only 7 hours and with the 30 min we each have for lunch 6 hrs we needed to keep them entertained while we worked.
+If my husband made lunches, I would have 30 minutes at lunch to devote to them.
+We work staggered shifts so 8-9 am while I am working My husband would have the kids entertained and from 4-5 when he was working I would have the kids entertained. so it was only 7 hours and with the 30 min we each have for lunch 6 hrs we needed to keep them entertained while we worked.
 No bad right?

 Reality of Quarantine / Lockdown

 The reality was My husband was in his office mostly from 8am-6pm though he did make lunches.
 I was on calls for 4-6 hours of the day and doing work in between.
 Some how we had actually become busier (I think due to the transition).
 With My husband in his office I was the parent on duty while I worked.
 In all fairness he had a different impression of the situation and on Friday after my mini-melt down, took over for a few hours while I hid upstairs regaining my sanity.

 The first day kids watched TV, iPad and computer all day by the second I got them to do a few things it took till day 4 before I was able to have them to do 5 30min education activities per school suggestions 4 core activities (online math, reading, scholastic and writing) plus one special.
 My hope is to continue those and maybe add in one more special.